MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

    The **Database restored from backup entry** option is available on the following DCs running Windows Server:

    - Windows 2000 Server with Service Pack 4 (SP4)
-   - Windows Server 2003 with the updates specified in [How to detect and recover from a USN rollback in Windows Server 2003, Windows Server 2008, and Windows Server 2008 R2](/troubleshoot/windows-server/identity/detect-and-recover-from-usn-rollback) in the Microsoft Knowledge Base installed
+   - Windows Server 2003 with specified updates installed (For details, see [A Windows Server domain controller logs Directory Services event 2095 when it encounters a USN rollback](/troubleshoot/windows-server/identity/detect-and-recover-from-usn-rollback) in the Microsoft Knowledge Base.)
    - Windows Server 2008

 1. Restart the DC in normal mode.